astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 This repeating spiralling cycle ensures that the human soul is busy attaining ever **greater degrees of sophistication and accomplishment**.
 It effectively guards against stagnation that naturally develops during the age of wisdom since the renewable energy of striving and learning **belongs to the young**.

-And if we to toss aside the model of reincarnations, Saturn returns still offer a useful way to perceive each human life in terms of **succession of meaningful periods** that may shed some light at the mysterious “meaning of life” question.
+And if we toss aside the model of reincarnations, Saturn returns still offer a useful way to perceive each human life in terms of **succession of meaningful periods** that may shed some light at the mysterious “meaning of life” question.

 ## Saturn returns have a reputation of being challenging